-Ar'Sheill changed her mindset about money and within a year she was able to save up $25,000 while she was paying a mortgage, paying down her student loans and as a brand new mom - all of which she did on a $68,000 salary.
-In this interview, she shares just how she did it.
+Ar'Sheill changed her mindset about money and within a year she was able to save $25,000.
+She did this while she was paying a mortgage, paying down her student loans and as a brand new mom.
+All on a $68,000 salary.
+In this interview, she shares tips on how to save money and what worked for her.
 Enjoy!

 "When you make excuses about why you can’t save money you do yourself a disservice and its unfair."